According to the American College of Prosthodontists, 120 million Americans are missing at least one tooth. |

 Best For: Instant financing, flexible payment options, broad acceptance, and good credit score access.

-3. FSA or HSA
+3. FSA Or HSA

 You can also use your Flexible Spending Account (FSA) or Health Savings Account to cover the cost of dental bridges.
 That is if you are eligible for an employer-provided health plan with dental coverage.
 Using these accounts can assist in budgeting and planning for dental expenses, making it more manageable to afford treatments such as dental bridges.
 So, if you have an FSA or HSA account, you can use them for dental bridges, unless you want to save them for an unprecedented medical emergency.